MorseKOB/PyKOB/README.md

 BTW: You can see other things that might be of interest if you go up one level on GitHub: https://github.com/MorseKOB

--ES

 # License
 The following license information apply to the contents of this application, modules, libraries and to libraries and modules used by this application.

 ## MIT License
-Copyright (c) 2020 PyKOB - MorseKOB in Python
+Copyright (c) 2020-2023 PyKOB - MorseKOB in Python

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal